Ku Klux Klan: Third Klan

 The "Ku Klux Klan" name was used by numerous independent local secret groups opposing the civil rights movement and desegregation, especially in the 1950s and 1960s.
-They sometimes forged informal alliances with Southern police departments, as in Birmingham, Alabama; or with governor's offices, as with George Wallace of Alabama.
-Several activists of the Third Klan were convicted of murder in the deaths of civil rights workers in Mississippi in 1964 and of children in the bombing of the 16th Street Baptist Church in Birmingham in 1963.
+These groups sometimes formed informal alliances with Southern police departments, as in Birmingham, Alabama, or with governors' offices, as in the case of George Wallace of Alabama.
+In Wallace's case, his campaign has been described as having "breathed oxygen into an old Klan hand", with Robert Chambliss organizing "Klansmen to put up Wallace signs" and "haul[ing] Wallace literature", and with Klan gossip alleging that Wallace had "forwarded $7,500 to Imperial Wizard Bobby Shelton to cover the boys' expenses" and promised them an "all-expenses-paid fishing trip to the Gulf if he was elected."
+Several activists associated with the so-called third Klan were convicted of murder in connection with the deaths of civil rights workers in Mississippi in 1964 and of children in the bombing of the 16th Street Baptist Church in Birmingham in 1963, including Robert Chambliss.

-The United States government considers the Third Klan to be a "subversive terrorist organization".
+The United States government has classified the third Klan as a "subversive terrorist organization".
 In April 1997, FBI agents arrested four members of the True Knights of the Ku Klux Klan in Dallas for conspiracy to commit robbery and for conspiring to blow up a natural gas processing plant.
 In 1999, the city council of Charleston, South Carolina, passed a resolution declaring the Klan a terrorist organization.

-The Third Klan groups have been in a state of consistent decline.
-A variety of factors are involved: the public's negative distaste of the group's image, platform, and history; infiltration and prosecution by law enforcement; civil lawsuit financial forfeitures; and the radical right-wing's perception of the Klan as outdated and unfashionable.
-The Southern Poverty Law Center reported that between 2016 and 2019, the number of Klan groups in America dropped from 130 to just 51.
-A 2016 report by the Anti-Defamation League claims an estimate of just over 30 Third Klan groups still active.
+Groups associated with the third Klan have been in a state of consistent decline.
+Contributing factors include the public's negative perception of the group's image, platform, and history; infiltration and prosecution by law enforcement; financial penalties resulting from civil lawsuits; and the view among some radical right-wing groups that the Klan is outdated and unfashionable.
+The Southern Poverty Law Center reported that between 2016 and 2019, the number of Klan groups in the United States dropped from 130 to 51.
+A 2016 report by the Anti-Defamation League estimated that just over 30 third Klan groups remained active.
 Estimates of total collective membership range from about 3,000 to 8,000.
-In addition to its active membership, the Third Klan has an "unknown number of associates and supporters".
+In addition to its active membership, the third Klan has an "unknown number of associates and supporters".